odiszapc/jgrep/README.md

 mvn test
 ```

-## What to Improve
+## What to improve

 * Handle file access failures more gracefully (e.g., permissions, encoding issues)
 * Implement an AWS S3-backed `ObjectStore` — the abstractions already support this
 * Use Lombok to reduce boilerplate in POJOs
+* Consider deep test agains virtual directory tree to catch symlinks, deep level of directories, etc
 * Improve exception handling (rethink use of checked exceptions)
 * Parse parts of each object in parallel, can be reasonable for small number of very big objects, `ObjectPartititon` abstraction is needed then.
-* Design a **distributed grep** that runs across multiple machines with coordination via Consul or Zookeeper
+* Design a **distributed version of grep** that runs across multiple machines with coordination via Consul or Zookeeper